Maheshsawarbandhe/NSE_Index_Optionchain/README.md

 # NSE_Index_Optionchain
-It print total and change open interest of option
+It prints the total and changes the open interest of the option